-Conversely, academics contested this view and felt that the existing organizational culture in Malaysian universities can absorb and change according to the needs of globalization.
+Conversely, academics contested this view and felt that the existing organizational culture in Malaysian universities is able to absorb and change according to the needs of globalization.
 Instead, they blamed the industry's organizational culture for the slow pace in the development of AIM in Malaysia.
-However, industry players argued that Malaysian universities are not ready to accept, operate and adapt to their organizational culture as they speak different languages, live and work in a different environment, and more importantly, have different goals.
-For example, a representative from the Malaysian banking industry noted during an interview that organizational culture is key to why the industry is not able to work with universities, and more importantly, the respondent argued that the mentality and work behavior in public universities are different from the banking industry environment.
+However, industry players argued that Malaysian universities are not ready to accept, operate and adapt to their organizational culture as they speak different languages, live and work in a totally different environment, and more importantly, have different goals.
+For example, a representative from the Malaysian banking industry noted during an interview that organisational culture is key to why industry is not able to work with universities, and more importantly the respondent argued that the mentality and work behaviour in public universities are totally different from the banking industry environment.